WAV Files For Voicemail & Auto Attendant Greetings

 Step 1: Launch your sound recorder.
 Select Start > Programs > Accessories > Entertainment > Sound Recorder.

 Note: It is possible that your sound recorder is located in a different location, or that your default sound recorder is a different product.
-The required .wav file format remains the same, for whichever sound recording program you use to record a wav file.
+The required WAV format remains the same, for whichever sound recording program you use to record.

 Use the format for your greetings below.
 Follow the instructions for your specific sound recording product.

 Step 2: Set sound recorder properties.
 The first thing we will do is establish the properties for the sound recorder, to ensure your .wav file is in the correct format.
-Later, when we save the sound file after recording, these properties will be used for the saved wav file.
+Later, when we save the sound file after recording, these properties will be used for the saved wav.